 A research team at Star Legacy Foundation is currently conducting a research study of parents who have experienced a stillbirth and health professionals who work with families experiencing perinatal death.
 The aim is to identify what parents need from the time they learn their baby has died or will not survive through the first two months after the baby’s death.
 This study is currently being conducted in Minnesota.
 Phase two will repeat the study in other states including New York, Michigan, and California.
 We are currently registering participants for Minnesota Focus Groups.
-To learn more about this project or how to participate, contact us at firstname.lastname@example.org
+To learn more about this project or how to participate, click here.

 The Stillbirth Summit is a unique medical conference focused on issues around stillbirth and related perinatal losses.
 The roundtable format encourages dialogue amongst the panel of researchers from around the world.
 Our final session involves a workshop involving all participants to think ‘outside the box’ and collaborate on projects that will improve efforts toward stillbirth prevention.
 Researchers, health professionals, and families are all welcome to join us in “Partnering for Prevention”.

 The next Stillbirth Summit will be held June 19-21, 2019 in Bloomington (Minneapolis), Minnesota.
 Visit our Events for more details as they are available including the Call for Abstracts, Registration, and Sponsorship and Exhibitor Opportunities.

 The Study of Trends and Associated Risks for Stillbirth (STARS) Study was created by an international team of researchers and conducted in 2012-2014.
 The goal of this project was to quantify the experiences of many mothers who have had stillborn babies in order to provide appropriate data for researchers.
 The need for this study was identified during the first Stillbirth Summit in 2011.